-This segment includes residential, commercial and mixed-use properties.
+This segment refers principally to residential properties.
 Furthermore, there are multiple individual properties that are held within each property type.
 However, the CODM considers, on a regular basis, the operating results and resource allocation of the aggregated position of all property types as a whole, as part of their on-going performance review.
 This is supported by a further breakdown of individual property groups only to help support their review and investment appraisal objectives.